Key person insurance

 - Someone running the business on a day-to-day basis

-- Anyone controlling a special project or who is crucial to some research
+- Anyone controlling a special project or managing an important project

-- A person who's record ensures favourable treatment from lending institutions.
+- A person whose record ensures favourable treatment from lending institutions.

 Reasons to consider key person insurance